Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/research/experiments/structured_oscillator_networks/README.md

 # Structured Oscillator Networks

-This experiment series investigates **structured oscillator networks** within the NEXAH research framework.
+This experiment series investigates how **structured network topology** influences synchronization dynamics, vortex formation, and phase transitions in coupled oscillator systems.

+Using Kuramoto-type models on intentionally designed graph topologies, the experiments explore how **hub–cycle structures, ring shells, and layered symmetry graphs** shape emergent dynamical behavior.

-The goal is to explore how **network topology influences synchronization dynamics, vortex structures, and phase transitions** in coupled oscillator systems.
+The goal is to identify **topology-driven synchronization regimes and vortex structures** that may appear in engineered oscillator networks.

 The experiments are based primarily on **Kuramoto-type oscillator models** implemented on structured graphs.